chloealbright/DevHiveMind/Testing/Unit Testing.md

 EditDate: 2024-02-02
 Relates:
 ---

-cheapest and most frequent test you should create then as you go up in testing things get more expensive.

 Unit testing plays a crucial role in the development of complex systems, especially when dealing with large volumes of data or intricate functionalities such as processing video frames.
 Here are several ways in which unit tests can contribute to the progress of development in such scenarios:

 1. **Early Detection of Bugs:**